reshcd/fullstack-hiring-challenge/README.md

 ## Your Task

-Your task is to create a simple CRUD application using Django.
+Your task is to create a simple application using Django.
 We estimate this will take 4-5 hours for a person who is familiar with the technology stack.
-The application skeleton and instructions are well prepared, but expect extra 5-8 hours if you are not familiar with Django or React.
+However, expect extra 3-4 hours if you are not familiar with Django or React.
 The technology stack is the same that you will be using in when working us.

 #### Functional requirements
 * Create account